felipe-alvarezv/telegram-discord-application/README.md

 https://core.telegram.org/api/obtaining_api_id

 <b>How does it work?</b><br>
 This application uses Telethon to fetch the messages being sent on the Telegram channels specified in the configuration file, afterwards sending them to the specified webhook.
-The Telegram application settings and channels can be configured in the files which will be created after its execution.
+The Telegram application settings and channels can be configured in the files which will be created after its execution.<br>
+As of right now this application only supports text messages, soon I will work on media such as images and videos.

 <b>How to configure it?</b><br>
 Telegram Application Credentials:<br>